 If we compare this with the plums below to say that the eggs are 'plum' coloured would clearly be inaccurate.
 The colour has some pale plum colouring but the effect is delicate.
 The 'plum' reference can be understood when looking at the pale bloom seen on fresh unwashed plums as in the photograph.

-The 'plum' bloom over the shell is difficult to keep for showing eggs.
+The bloom over the shell is difficult to keep for showing eggs.
 The bloom fades to a dull beige if exposed to daylight for any extended period.
 It also washes off and disappears if the egg has any kind of grease on it.
 Even condensation when bringing cold eggs into a warm room can remove or damage the bloom.
 It is also very difficult to see the colour in artificial light.

 As with many different breeds of poultry, Croad Langshan egg colour can vary widely from a tinted egg to a dark brown egg with a varying amount of bloom that can change from day to day and in the course of a season.
 Developing good egg colour requires careful breeding and selection.
 This can be to the detriment of other important aspects of the breed and should not be considered the be all and end all of breeding Croad Langshan birds.

 The genetic make up of chickens is not something to be taken lightly, but in the simplest of terms the egg colour is carried mostly by the male Croad Langshan.

-By selectively breeding from only good egg colour birds the 'plum' colour can be improved and developed over time.
+By selectively breeding from only good egg colour birds the colour can be improved and developed over time.